SatoshiPortal/boltz-rust/README.md

 The goal of this  is to develop a working boltz client that supports:

-- [ ] normal submarine swaps: Chain->LN for both Bitcoin & Liquid
+- [ ] normal submarine swaps: OnChain->LN for both Bitcoin & Liquid
 Here we will pay an onchain script address for boltz and boltz will pay our LN invoice.

-- [ ] reverse submarine swaps LN->Chain for both Bitcoin & Liquid
+- [ ] reverse submarine swaps LN->OnChain for both Bitcoin & Liquid
 Here we will pay an LN invoice to boltz and boltz will fund an onchain script for us to sweep.

 ## Script